My pregnancy wasn't planned and I'm scared my partner won't be pleased. What should I do?

 Knowing which group you are in is important – if you have rhesus negative blood, but your partner has rhesus positive blood, your baby has a chance of having rhesus positive blood too.
 If this happens, your body might see your baby’s blood as different to yours and develop antibodies.
 These antibodies can pass across the placenta and attack your baby’s blood cells.

-The good news is that this won’t normally affect your first pregnancy, but it can be very serious in later pregnancies.
+This won’t normally affect your first pregnancy, but it can be very serious in later pregnancies.
 Because of this, if you have rhesus negative blood your midwife will offer you an injection called anti-D during your pregnancy to protect your baby.
 If tests after the birth show that your baby is rhesus positive, you’ll be offered another injection then.

 My BMI is 31 and I am classed as obese.
 Do I need to lose weight even though I'm pregnant?